-Countryside Festivals To the Roman peasant the world around simply abound with gods, spirits and omens.
+To the Roman peasant, the world around simply abounds with gods, spirits and omens.
 A multitude of festivals were held to appease the gods.

 For Christianity, with its insistence on only one god, seemed to threaten the principle of religious toleration which had guaranteed (religious) peace for so long among the people of the empire.

 Most of all Christianity clashed with the official state religion of the empire, for Christians refused to perform Caesar worship.
 This, in the Roman mindset, demonstrated their disloyalty to their rulers.

 Persecution of the Christians began with Nero’s bloody repression of AD 64.
 This was only a rash an sporadic repression, though it is perhaps the one which remains the most infamous of them all.

 The first real recognition of Christianity, other than Nero’s slaughter, was an inquiry by emperor Domitian who supposedly, upon hearing that the Christians refused to perform Caesar worship, sent investigators to Galilee to inquire on his family, about fifty years after the crucifixion.